-FISH is useful, for example, to help a researcher identify where a particular gene falls within an individual's chromosomes.
+FISH is useful, for example, to help a researcher or clinician identify where a particular gene falls within an individual's chromosomes.
 The first step is to prepare short sequences of single-stranded DNA that match a portion of the gene the researcher is looking for.
 These are called probes.
 The next step is to label these probes by attaching one of a number of colors of fluorescent dye.

 DNA is composed of two strands of complementary molecules that bind to each other like chemical magnets.
 Since the researchers' probes are single-stranded, they are able to bind to the complementary strand of DNA, wherever it may reside on a person's chromosomes.
 When a probe binds to a chromosome, its fluorescent tag provides a way for researchers to see its location.

 Scientists use three different types of FISH probes, each of which has a different application:

 Locus specific probes bind to a particular region of a chromosome.
 This type of probe is useful when scientists have isolated a small portion of a gene and want to determine on which chromosome the gene is located, or how many copies of a gene exist within a particular genome.